jgstew/ESPHome-jgstew/m5stack-atom-lite/README.md

 ## m5stack-atom-lite

-This folder is for YAML files for ESPHome for the m5stack-atom-lite
+This folder is for YAML files for ESPHome for the m5stack-atom-lite, which generally costs ~$7.50 but includes a nice enclosure.

 ## Related: